ZivaVatra/flac2all/README.md

 ## News

+### 20/05/2019
+* Code refactoring
+* Added ffmpeg support.
+Now flac2all supports all the audio encoders ffmpeg does.
+These modes are prefixed with "f:" to indicate underlying library, and the --ffmpeg-options switch lets you set codec parameters.

 ### 13/05/2019
 * Deprecation of NeroAAC codec, prior to removal.
 It is no longer maintained, and the binaries are 32-bit only
 * Creation of a python3 master branch, to hold the future python3 stable release.
 At some point we will switch completely to python3